-A full year passed without a dog at home when Colin and Anna, a healthy, sharp couple in their early 80’s, heard the story of Domino.
-A few states away, 12 year old Domino was living with a widow who was moving to a facility that does not allow dogs.
+A full year passed without a dog at home when Colin and Anna — a healthy, sharp couple in their early 80’s — heard the story of Domino.
+A few states away, 12 year old Domino was living with a widow who was moving to a facility that did not allow dogs.
 A rescue intervened to give Domino a second chance, which is an understated challenge for senior dogs.
-Hundreds of miles and several phone calls later, Domino and a foster volunteer arrived to meet Colin and Anna to determine if this permanent placement is suitable.
+Hundreds of miles and several phone calls later, Domino and a foster volunteer arrived to meet Colin and Anna to determine if this permanent placement was suitable.

-1. Older dogs require more frequent visits to the veterinarian.
-The vet will assess the pet’s weight, examine the teeth, hips and thyroid performance, and prescribe medications to maintain or even improve the quality of life.
+Older dogs require more frequent visits to the veterinarian.
+The vet will assess the pet’s weight, examine the teeth, hips, and thyroid performance, and prescribe medications to maintain or even improve the quality of life.

-2. Comfort is important to senior dogs.
+Comfort is important to senior dogs.
 Avoid sore joints by adding extra padding or towels to the dog bed.
-This will make nap time a more quality sleep.
+This will provide higher quality sleep during nap time.

-4. Dietary changes and supplements are important, too.
-Most dog foods available offer a formula catered to senior dogs to support joint health, digestion and eye sight.
+Dietary changes and supplements are important, too.
+Most dog foods available offer a formula catered to senior dogs to support joint health, digestion and eyesight.
 Look for foods enriched with glucosamine chondroitin and beta carotene.
 Also consider fish oil supplements.

-5. Getting to the vet can be a chore if your dog can no longer jump into the car or if that leap causes the dog physical discomfort.
-Put the fun back into car adventures by having a stepstool or small stepladder on hand.
+Getting to the vet can be a chore if your dog can no longer jump into the car, or if that leap causes the dog physical discomfort.
+Put the fun back into car adventures by having a step stool or small step ladder on hand.

 These tips are easy to implement.
 We are very grateful that Colin and Anna shared Mia and Domino’s stories, as their experiences will help us be better caregivers when our dogs become seniors.
 Following these steps with patience and love can turn our pets' golden years into their great years.